 When you are in Grand Junction, you'll notice that it is more blue-collar than most other communities in America.
 50.70% of Grand Junction’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grand Junction is a city of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Grand Junction who work in healthcare (10.23%), maintenance occupations (8.84%), and office and administrative support (8.37%).

-Overall, Grand Junction’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Grand Junction’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grand Junction has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grand Junction a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.